Loader gif

 However, debts forgiven during bankruptcy or when you are not financially solvent are not taxable.
 Therefore, even though the Act has expired, you may be exempt from taxes on those cancelled debts if your debts exceed your assets.

-If you’re filing bankruptcy or dealing with canceled debts, then you may want to consult an attorney about the potential tax implications and avoid any nasty surprises come tax time.
+If you’re filing bankruptcy or dealing with canceled debts, then you may want to consult an attorney about the potential implications and avoid any nasty surprises come tax time.

 File IRS Form 982 to exclude discharged debt from your gross income.